steelbreeze/state.js/README.md

 The current stable release is 1.2.5.

+Version 2 is coming soon... with seperation of the state machine model and state machine state.

 ## Introduction
 State.js is a JavaScript implementation of a state machine library that supports most of the UML 2 state machine semantics.